-In this post we look at Microsoft Azure and its load testing services to help inform your decision when selecting a load testing tool for your websites and web applications.
-We’ll compare its features with our own tools at LoadView to see how it fares against our industry-leading platform and support.
+In this post, we look at Microsoft Azure and its load testing services to help inform your decision when selecting a load testing tool for your websites and web applications.
+We’ll compare Azure’s approach with LoadView to show where each option fits and why ease of use, real browser testing, and support still matter when building a practical performance testing strategy.

 Microsoft Azure Load Testing